fyngyrz/aa_macro/users-guide.md

 **\[wc content\]**
 Return the length of content in words.

-    [lc this is a test
+    [wc this is a test
 	of the emergency broadcast system] = "9"

 **\[chr n\]**